Samsung shows off robots for the elderly and a wearable exoskeleton

 “With its advances in AI and robotics, the company is harnessing its best assets to make a positive impact on society and shape a better world,” Samsung wrote in a press release.

-Mum’s the word on how much any Samsung’s robots cost, or when they’ll reach the commercial sector, but we’ll keep our eyes peeled.
+Mum’s the word on how much any of Samsung’s robots cost, or when they’ll reach the commercial sector, but we’ll keep our eyes peeled.